Agdenes Municipality

 Agdenes is a former municipality in Trøndelag county, Norway.
 The 317 km2 municipality existed from 1896 until its dissolution in 2020 when it became part of Orkland Municipality.
 It was part of the Fosen region.
 The administrative centre was the village of Selbekken.
 Other villages in the municipality included Ingdalen, Lensvik, Vassbygda, Vernes, and Leksa.
-The Brekstad–Valset Ferry connected Agdenes to the town of Brekstad in Ørland municipality on the other side of the Trondheimsfjorden.
+The Brekstad–Valset Ferry connected Agdenes to the town of Brekstad in Ørland Municipality on the other side of the Trondheimsfjorden.

-At the time of its dissolution, the 317 km2 municipality is the 270th largest by area out of the 422 municipalities in Norway.
-Agdenes is the 344th most populous municipality in Norway with a population of 1,684.
-The municipality's population density is 5.3 PD/km2 and its population has decreased by 4.2% over the last decade.
+At the time of its dissolution, the 317 km2 municipality was the 270th largest by area out of the 422 municipalities in Norway.
+Agdenes Municipality is the 343rd most populous municipality in Norway with a population of 1,693.
+The municipality's population density is 5.3 PD/km2 and its population has decreased by 2.2% over the previous 10-year period.

 General information

-The municipality of Værnes was established on 1 January 1896 when it was separated from the large municipality of Ørland which originally included land on both sides of the mouth of the Trondheimsfjorden.
-The new municipality of Værnes encompassed the area along the south side of the Trondheimsleia and Trondheimsfjorden and it initially had a population of 1,412.
-The name was changed to Agdenes on 17 May 1897 by a royal resolution.
-The administrative centre was originally at the village of Værnes where the Agdenes Church is located.
+The municipality of Værnes was established on 1 January 1896 when it was separated from the large Ørland Municipality which originally included land on both sides of the mouth of the Trondheimsfjorden.
+The new Værnes Municipality encompassed the area along the south side of the Trondheimsleia and Trondheimsfjorden and it initially had a population of 1,412.
+The name was changed to Agdenes Municipality on 17 May 1897 by a royal resolution.